 Superfoods for women over 50

-A soy-rich diet can also lower your cholesterol by around 6% according to Heart UK and reduce your risk of heart disease, the second leading cause of death for women in the UK.
-On top of that, soy is one of the best sources of riboflavin (vitamin B2), which many older women lack in their diets.
+A soy-rich diet can also help lower your cholesterol according to Heart UK and reduce your risk of heart disease, the second leading cause of death for women in the UK.
+On top of that, soy also contains folate (vitamin B9), which many older women lack in their diets.

 How to add tofu to your diet